 Please include any other obtained sources of funding.
 Have you applied for funding elsewhere?

-As stated previously, this project has also received $76,000 dollars from the Bike Fee in 2019.
+As stated previously, this project will receive $76,000 dollars from the Bike Fee in FY21.
 However, this money is meant to be put towards the entirety of the Armory Avenue path and if we obtain funding from the SSC we can devote more of the Bike Fee funding towards other portions of the path.

 Currently, we are not applying for funding anywhere else.
+F&S will request SFAC to allot the Bike Fee funding from the subsequent year(s) to complete this project.

 Environmental, Economic, and Awareness Impacts